Updated: 23 hours ago

-An individual with above average cardiovascular fitness will almost certainly have a larger than average sized heart, greater stroke volume (the quantity of blood that is pumped out of the left ventricle with each beat), low resting heart rate and above average muscular density in the muscles of the cardio-respiratory system: cardiac muscle, the diaphragm and the smooth muscles that line veins to assist blood flow.
+An individual who participates in regular cardiovascular training will likely have a larger heart than an untrained person.
+In addition, they will boast a higher stroke volume (the quantity of blood that is pumped out of the left ventricle with each beat), a lower resting heart rate and greater density in the muscles of the cardio-respiratory system: cardiac muscle, the diaphragm, and the smooth muscles that line veins to assist blood flow.

-Other general physiological characteristics commonly associated with the participation in regular cardiovascular exercise include:
+Other physiological characteristics and health benefits commonly associated with participation in regular cardiovascular training include:

 Lean athletic physique

 Low subcutaneous body fat